 The Vizio M Series M51a-H6 is a better soundbar than the Samsung HW-T650.
 The Vizio is a 5.1 setup with a better surrounds performance that also supports Atmos and DTS:X content.
 It also has a more extended low-bass, and it can support 4k passthrough.
 However, the Samsung is better-built and offers a better stereo soundstage performance.

 The Samsung HW-T650 is a better soundbar than the Klipsch Bar 48.
 Its sound profile is neutral and well-balanced, making it ideal for a variety of music and movie genres.
 The Klipsch is lacking in bass and has a rather bright sound, so it doesn't reproduce the low thump and rumble of action-packed movie scenes or bass-heavy music genres.
 It also doesn't have any sound customization features, and it doesn't have an HDMI In port.

-The LG GX is a more versatile 3.1 setup than the Samsung HW-T650.
-The LG's surround performance is better and it's able to play Atmos content.
+The LG GX Soundbar is a more versatile 3.1 setup than the Samsung HW-T650.
+The LG's surround performance is better and it's able to play Atmos content, though it downmixes it to stereo.
 It also supports eARC as well as DTS:X and it can passthrough 4k @ 60Hz.
 The LG even has a companion app that allows you to save audio playlists as well as access a dialogue enhancement feature.
 However, the Samsung feels better built.
 While it can't get as loud as the LG, it can reach its max volume with less compression.